Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 Symptoms of nephrosis in cats

-In acute and chronic nephrosis, they vary depending on the etiology, nature, intensity of the process and the reactivity of the organism.
-Urine contains protein, blood cells, renal epithelium, casts; acidosis, uremia develop.
-When the condition of the animal improves, polyuria occurs.
-The urine is light, with a low relative density.
+In acute and chronic nephrosis, they vary depending on the etiology, nature, intensity of the process and the reactivity of the body.
+Urine contains protein, blood cells, renal epithelium, casts; acidosis and uremia develop.
+When the animal's condition improves, polyuria occurs.
+Urine is light, with low relative density.

-Emaciation, edema, anemia, diarrhea are characteristic; diuresis decreases, the content of protein and cylinders is increased in the urine.
+Characterized by emaciation, swelling, anemia, diarrhea; diuresis decreases, the content of protein and casts in the urine is increased.
 Renal failure progresses, hypoproteinemia increases.
 With an increase in anuria and uremia, a coma and death of the animal may occur.

 Nausea and vomiting.